 For those of you who sometimes feel overwhelmed about where to go on your next vacation, this list is key.
 All the places on this list offer eye-opening natural wonders and once-in-a-lifetime experiences sure to blow your mind.

 21: Blue Lagoon, Iceland

 The saltwater in Iceland's Blue Lagoon, the world's largest geothermal pool, gets completely renewed every 40 hours and always hovers around 100 degrees.
 Go to rejuvenate your skin and soul, and throw in some extra time for a spa treatment or massage.

 Visit the Golden Triangle!
 It’s not only where Thailand, Myanmar and Laos meet, but it’s also where the Four Seasons Tented Camp has 15 elevated, freestanding accommodations with spectacular views of the Ruak River, the Laotian mountains and the lush jungle.

 Head to Vieques Island for a quiet vacation to get away from the crowds, tall buildings, traffic and commercialized oceanfront property.
-The beaches here are pristine, the green flora is lush, and it's located only 6 miles from San Juan.
+The beaches here are pristine; the green flora lush; and it's located only six miles from San Juan.
 Whisk someone special off for a romantic getaway, and don’t miss out on an illuminating experience on Bioluminescent Bay.

 The Peninsula Hotels